 Ethiopia Food & Drinks

 Due to its isolation from Europe, the cuisine of Ethiopia developed very unique styles and tastes.
 The dishes of Ethiopia traditionally consist of vegetables and very spicy meats.
 When eating together, Ethiopians tend to eat off of one large circular plate and only eat and pass food with their right hands.
 As religion plays a major role in the daily life of the country, fasting is observed at various times during the year.
 On Wednesdays and Fridays and during Lent, Orthodox Christians do not eat meat, while both Orthodox Christians and Muslims do not eat pork.
 As mentioned, dishes can be very spicy and this is a result of Berbere which is a common spice used in many recipes.
-It consists of chili powder combined with other spices to create varying levels of heat.
+It consists of chilli powder combined with other spices to create varying levels of heat.

 Popular dishes include: